 See Equity Statistics here…

 In 2018, we changed our management structure and introduced more positions so as to allow for greater diversity in the management team.
-We are currently reviewing the management structure for 2021.

 In 2017, the school launched the “A School Where I Belong” programme, run by Roy Hellenberg and Dylan Wray.
 A full day ‘Implicit Bias’ workshop was attended by all staff and another shorter session by SGB and RCL members.